-FB9.1 In order to be awarded the degree with distinction, a candidate must obtain a first class pass in the Design and Theory Studio III Examination and a first class pass or a second class (Division 1) pass in one of the other Design and Theory Studio Examinations and three additional first class passes in BAS course work.
-The degree may only be awarded with distinction if completed in the minimum period of time.
+FB9.1 To be awarded the degree with distinction, candidates must obtain a first class pass in the Design and Theory Studio III Examination and a first class pass or a second class (Division 1) pass in one of the other Design and Theory Studio Examinations and three additional first class passes in BAS course work.
+The degree may only be awarded with distinction if completed in the minimum time.